FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Discussion:

-For test report purposes, it is assumed that this is a constant load by default, as specified in [RFC1242] (Section 3.4).
+For test report purposes, it is assumed that this is a constant load by default, as specified in Section 3.4 of [RFC1242]).
+{::comment}

+    [MB66]: Please fix all similar ones in the doc

+    [VP]: Ok.

+    [MK]: ok. fixed only here for now.
+    [MK]: TODO fix everywhere.
+    [MK]: Edited.

+{:/comment}

-Trial Load MAY be only an average load, e.g. when the traffic is intended to be bursty, e.g. as suggested in [RFC2544] (Section 21).
+Trial Load MAY be an average load performed with steady state traffic or with repeated bursts of frames
+{::comment}

+    [MB67]: Example of an example. :) Please reword.

+    [VP]: Ok.

+    [MK]: Edited.

+{:/comment}
+e.g., as suggested in Section 21 of [RFC2544].
-In the case of non-constant load, the test report
-MUST explicitly mention how exactly non-constant the traffic is.
+In the case of a non-constant load, the test report MUST explicitly mention how exactly non-constant the traffic is.
+{::comment}

+    [MB68]: Can we also cover load percentiles?
+            The avg may not be representative to stress functions with anti-ddos guards, for example.

+    [VP]: Not here.
+The average woks with aggregate counters used in loss definition.
+          Maybe discuss anti-ddos in Traffic Profile subsection.

+    [MK]: Definition of burst traffic profiles is out of scope.

+{:/comment}

-Trial Load is equivalent to the quantities defined as constant load of [RFC1242] (Section 3.4), data rate of [RFC2544] (Section 14), and Intended Load of [RFC2285] (Section 3.5.1), in the sense that all three definitions specify that this value applies to one (input or output) interface.
+Trial Load is equivalent to the quantities defined as constant load (Section 3.4 of [RFC1242]), data rate (Section 14 of [RFC2544]), and Intended Load (Section 3.5.1 of [RFC2285]), in the sense that all three definitions specify that this value applies to one (input or output) interface.

-Similarly to Trial Duration, some Measurers may limit the possible values of trial load.
-Contrary to trial duration, the test report is not REQUIRED to document such behavior, as in practice the load differences are negligible (and frequently undocumented).
+Similarly to Trial Duration, some Measurers MAY limit the possible values of trial load.
+Contrary to trial duration,
+{::comment}

+    [MB69]: Inappropriate use of normative language

+    [VP]: Maybe disagree?
+          Reformulate other parts to stress test report is subject to requirements.

+    [MK]: Edited.

+{:/comment}
+documenting such behavior in the test report is OPTIONAL.
+This is because the load differences are negligible (and frequently undocumented) in practice.

-It is ALLOWED to combine Trial Load and Trial Duration values in a way that would not be possible to achieve using any integer number of data frames.
+It is allowed to combine Trial Load and Trial Duration values in a way that would not be possible to achieve using any integer number of data frames.

-If a particular Trial Load value is not tied to a single Trial, e.g. if there are no Trials yet or if there are multiple Trials, this document uses a shorthand **Load**.
+If a particular Trial Load value is not tied to a single Trial, e.g., if there are no Trials yet or if there are multiple Trials, this document uses a shorthand **Load**.

-For test report purposes, multi-interface aggregate load MAY be reported, and is understood as the same quantity expressed using different units.
-From the report it MUST be clear whether a particular Trial Load value is per one interface, or an aggregate over all interfaces.
-This implies there is a known and constant coefficient between single-interface and multi-interface load values.
+The test report MAY present the aggregate load across multiple interfaces, treating it as the same quantity expressed using different units.
+Each reported Trial Load value MUST state unambiguously whether it refers to (i) a single interface, (ii) a specified subset of interfaces (e.g., such as all logical interfaces mapped to one physical port), or (iii) the total across every interface.
+For any aggregate load value, the report MUST also give the fixed conversion factor that links the per-interface and multi-interface load values.

+{::comment}

+    [MB70]: The causality effect may not be evident for the subset case, at least.

+    [VP]: Reformulate.

+    [MK]: Edited.

+{:/comment}
-The single-interface value is still the primary one, as most other documents deal with single-interface quantites only.
+The per-interface value remains the primary one, consistent with prevailing practice in [RFC 1242], [RFC 2544], and [RFC 2285].
+{::comment}

+    [MB71]: Which ones?

+    [VP]: List the common examples.

+    [MK]: Edited.

+{:/comment}

 The last paragraph also applies to other terms related to Load.